Making a Complaint, Providing Feedback or Offering a Compliment

 You may also wish to take the opportunity to feedback to us your thoughts and views on something relating to VHA that you have seen or experienced.
 We would also hope that there may be many circumstance where you feel that a compliment or some form of thanks to a staff member who has gone that extra mile.

-In either event, please use the same form as described above, but make clear that you wish it either to be general feedback or a compliment.
+In either event, please complete the form by pressing the button below, but make clear that you wish it either to be general feedback or a compliment.
 In the same way as with complaints we look to learn from those things that have gone well or might be done differently.

 Approaching the Ombudsman